-Estimated tax is the method used to prepay income and self-employment taxes for income that is not subject to withholding.
-The estimated tax is the expected tax for the year minus your expected withholding and credits.
+When using the estimated tax Estimated tax is the method used to prepay income method of prepaying income and and self-employment taxes for income that is not Social Security taxes to the IRS, pay subject to withholding.
+The estimated tax is the at least as much as your previous expected tax for the year minus your expected year's total tax liability (before offsetting withholding, estimated tax payments, etc.).
+Spread the payments equally over the four